Skip to content

 Delivery Modelling

-• the order in which problems will be addressed in the medium-term (up to 9-18 months).
+• the order in which problems will be addressed in the medium-term (e.g. 9-18 months).

-• dependencies between problems and with other business objectives.
+• dependencies between problems and with other business objectives, and their know time-frames.

 • ownership of problems.